logphile/logphile-blog/content/about/_index.md

 #image: "site-preview.png"
 robots: "index, follow"
 ---
-Hey, I’m Phil, and this is my blog where I learn out loud.
+**Hey, I’m Phil.
+This is my blog.**

-I got into computers the old-school way—through [MUDs](https://en.wikipedia.org/wiki/Multi-user_dungeon), BBSes, curiosity, and a dial-up connection.
-This became my one and only ask.
-While my friends were saving up for SNES cartridges, I was saving lawn-mowing money for a 28.8k modem.
-And I never really stopped.
+In 1991, I fell in love.
+A computer was brought home.
+The first AOL CD was cool, the next 132 were not.
+Soon, I discovered what was underneath, the real net.
+Looking through the phone book, I found Paradigm BBS.
+The screen became black and white again.
+I had a proper email address.
+I discovered [MUDs](https://en.wikipedia.org/wiki/Multi-user_dungeon), explored BBSes, and most importantly, learned through a dial-up connection.
+PC parts became my one and only ask.
+While my friends were saving up for SNES games, I saved lawn-mowing money for a 28.8k modem.
+It was great.

-I’ve spent two decades as a sysadmin—one of those “jack of all trades” types.
+I’ve spent two decades as a sysadmin, here in Virginia and Los Angeles, of those “jack of all trades” types.
 I’ve worked across stacks, made broken things work again, and kept things running quietly behind the scenes.
 Then I hit pause to focus on something even more important--my daughter.
-That came with its own version of uptime monitoring, triage, and soft skills.
+She came with her own version of uptime monitoring, triage, and soft skills.

-Now that she’s older, I’m ready to step back into the field—-with fresh perspective, sharpened skills, and the same curiosity that got me into tech in the first place.
+Now that she’s older, I’m eager to implement and fix things again—-with fresh perspective, sharpened skills, and the same curiosity that got me into tech in the first place.

-**logPhile** is where I document what I’m learning, building and exploring.
-Sometimes it’s cloud infrastructure.
-Sometimes it’s a weird little side project.
-Mostly it’s a way to stay honest, stay sharp, and keep moving forward.

-Thanks for stopping by.

 <hr class="mt-2 mb-6 border-neutral-700 dark:border-neutral-600 thicc">